Global dynamics of a two-species competition patch model in a Y-shaped river network: Model

-with $1\le m_1\le m_2$ and $m_3\ge 2$, and the first coordinate $i$ denotes that the patch $(i,k)$ is located in river segment $i$.
+where $1\le m_1\le m_2$ and $m_3\ge 2$.
+The first coordinate $i$ denotes that the patch $(i,k)$ is located in river segment $i$, while the second coordinate $k$ represents that it is the $k$-th patch in segment $i$.
 The river network shown in Figure \ref{fig1} can be viewed as the discrete form of that in Figure \ref{fig3}.

 We divide the patches in Figure \ref{fig1} into four types:

 Denote

 where $u^i_k(t)$ and $v^i_k(t)$ denote the numbers of two competing species $u$ and $v$ in patch $(i,k)$ at time $t$, respectively.
 Then model \eqref{App1} can be rewritten as follows: (replace $w$ and $z$ by $u$ and $v$)